emecell/training/frontend/Front End 250 - Mobile.md

 	* Shoehorn in some CSS to make it look right
 	* Attempt to use has.js after the fact to trim out the bits that perform poorly

 From a performance standpoint, Mobile First is the preferable approach.
-It's only really practical on a clean-sheet design, though.
+It's often only practical on a clean-sheet design, though.

+## mobile web at Redfin

+TODO

+* discuss LESS mixins / preamble
+	* @small-screen variable
+	* @media query function
+	* code examples
+* has.js
+	* code examples

 # Additional reading (optional)